softsideoftech/content/pages/corporate-honeymoon.md

 Clara would be the kind of company I wished existed, but I never experienced.

-But I knew Clara wasn't there yet.
-It would need help.
-And that's where I would come in:
+I knew Clara wasn't there yet and it would need help getting there.
+And that's where I thought I would come in:

 > _I would model the ideal manager as a sort of moral authority for others to emulate.
 I would be the sherpa that guides them to Utopia._